afeimod/winlator-mod/README.md

 - VKD3D ([gitlab.winehq.org/wine/vkd3d](https://gitlab.winehq.org/wine/vkd3d))
 - CNC DDraw ([github.com/FunkyFr3sh/cnc-ddraw](https://github.com/FunkyFr3sh/cnc-ddraw))

-Special thanks to all the developers involved in these projects.
+Special thanks to all the developers involved in these projects.<br>
 Thank you to all the people who believe in this project.